256dpi/arduino-mqtt/README.md

 [Download version 1.9.6 of the library.](https://github.com/256dpi/arduino-mqtt/releases/download/v1.9.6/mqtt.zip)

-*Or even better use the newly available Library Manager in the Arduino IDE.*
+*Or even better use the Library Manager in the Arduino IDE.*

 ## Compatibility